Xbox sets up team dedicated to game preservation and backwards compatibility

 To Microsoft’s credit, it does indeed have a solid track record with backwards compatibility.
 For several years now, the company has made a sizeable collection of popular original Xbox and Xbox 360 games available on Xbox One and Xbox Series X/S, including Star Wars: Knights of the Old Republic, Splinter Cell: Chaos Theory, The Elder Scrolls III: Morrowind, Call of Duty: Black Ops, Grand Theft Auto IV and Fallout: New Vegas.
 These games can be played at no additional cost if you already own the disc or be purchased individually for a small price, generally in the $9.99 to $14.99 range.

 By contrast, rival console makers PlayStation and Nintendo offer a lot less choice.
 While the PlayStation 5 can play PS4 games natively, titles from previous PlayStation generations are only available through a paid PlayStation Plus subscription.
-Similarly, Nintendo has only made games from the likes of the NES, SNES and N64 eras playable on Nintendo Switch through its premium Switch Online service.
+Similarly, Nintendo has only made games from the likes of the NES, SNES and N64 eras playable on the Switch through its premium Switch Online service.
 On both platforms, you aren’t given the option to simply buy individual games to play.

 Of course, Microsoft also isn’t perfect in its game preservation efforts.
 Most notably, the company’s Xbox 360 Marketplace will shut down this July, jeopardizing games that aren’t yet backwards compatible.
 Xbox’s all-digital Series S and rumoured digital-only Series X refresh also contribute to reduced game ownership and preservation.